 I always find the last day of a journey the most challenging.
-I feel a sense of panic for the things still on my trip-list but also worry about packing all our belonging and that we have not forgotten anything behind.
+I feel a sense of panic for the things and places still on my to-do list and worry about packing all our belongings and not forgetting anything behind.
 But, I was too tired and muscle sore from all the hiking we did yesterday and the long drive back from our balloon ride.

-We had it all sorted in fifteen minutes and checkout involved dropping our key into a dropbox inside and exiting The Farmhouse.
+We had it all sorted in fifteen minutes, and checkout involved dropping our key into a dropbox inside and exiting The Farmhouse.
 As we packed our bags into Bhavna’s CUV, we were bathed in the warm early morning light coming over the hill.
 The Grist Iron Brewery and the Farmhouse looked beautiful.
-We drove into Watkins Glen for breakfast and then afterwards hike the Gorge Trail at Watkins Glen State Park.
+We drove into Watkins Glen for breakfast and hiked the Gorge Trail at Watkins Glen State Park.

 Driving home from ballooning on the previous night, we had decided to visit Watkins Glen State Park before we left the Seneca Lake area.
 Bhavna’s sister and her family had visited the area a few months before and suggested it was worth visiting.
 There are waterfalls.
 How could I do my best to work it into our schedule?